JackyWeng526/Occupancy_Trend_and_IAQ_in_Commercial_Building/README.md

 However, in this case, we have no head counting hardware in the field.

-The only support from local staff is providing the daily records of entrance and security gate.
+The only support from local staff is providing BAS data and the daily records of building operations.

 So, we try to utilize the BA data with [Carbon Dioxide Predictor-Corrector](https://bigladdersoftware.com/epx/docs/9-5/engineering-reference/carbon-dioxide-predictor-corrector.html#carbon-dioxide-predictor-corrector) originated from EnergyPlus simulator to reproduce the occupancy trend in the studying building.